How rare are precious metals?

 Of course, gold has been mined for thousands of years, and records were not always kept so precisely as they are now.
 Experts estimate that some 10 billion troy ounces of gold have been produced in the history of humanity, or just over 311 million kg.
 That would be a cube roughly 25 metres on each side.

-The largest ship ever built (the Seawise Giant, decommissioned in 2010, listed as having a cargo capacity of 657 million kg) could hold twice the amount of gold that the human race has ever produced, throughout all of history.
+The largest ship ever built (the Seawise Giant, which was decommissioned in 2010 and was listed as having a cargo capacity of 657 million kg) could hold twice the amount of gold that the human race has ever produced, throughout all of history.

 How are different precious metals used?